Tom Clancy's Splinter Cell Double Agent

 - The story is engaging and features moral choices that affect gameplay.

-- The game introduces new mechanics, such as the trust system and undercover missions, adding depth to the gameplay.
+- The game introduces new mechanics, such as the trust system and JBA headquarters missions, which add depth to the gameplay.

-- Despite its flaws, the game retains the core stealth mechanics that fans of the series enjoy.
+- Despite its flaws, the game retains some enjoyable stealth elements and can be fun for dedicated fans of the series.

-- The PC port is riddled with bugs, crashes frequently, and lacks proper optimization.
+- The PC port is riddled with bugs, crashes frequently, and lacks proper optimization, making it nearly unplayable.

 - The removal of the light and sound meters from previous games makes stealth gameplay frustrating and less intuitive.

-- The user interface is clunky and unintuitive, making navigation and interaction cumbersome.
+- The user interface is clunky and unintuitive, leading to a poor overall experience.

 - 17 % positive mentions